List of awards and nominations received by Black Mirror: Fangoria Chainsaw Awards

 The Fangoria Chainsaw Awards are given to horror and thriller films.
 In association with the fan magazine Fangoria, the awards have been given annually since 1992.

 Golden Reel Awards

 The Golden Reel Awards are presented by the Motion Picture Sound Editors, an American organisation founded in 1953.
 The awards are given for excellence in sound editing.

 Hugo Awards

 The Hugo Awards are a series of science fiction awards which have been presented by the World Science Fiction Society since 1953.
 Formats recognised include literature, film and serial works.

 IGN Awards

 These awards are given by IGN Entertainment, an entertainment media company specialising in video games.

 Producers Guild of America Awards

 The Producers Guild of America have held annual awards to recognise American film, television and new media since 1990.

+Royal Television Society Awards

+Founded in 1927, the Royal Television Society—operating in the UK and Ireland—began awards ceremonies in 1975.